-Comments: Part of the baby gear empire known as GoodBaby, Cybex’s infant car seat entry (the Aton) is worthy of a look if you are looking at premium infant car seats.
+Comments: Part of the baby gear empire known as GoodBaby, Cybex’s infant car seat family–Aton, Aton 2, Aton Q, Aton Cloud Q, Aton M–is worthy of a look if you are interested in a premium infant car seat.

-• The Aton (also referred to as the Aton 1) debuted in 2011 and showed promise.
+• The Aton debuted in 2011 and showed promise.
 It featured steel base-to-car seat connectors provide a rock solid installation and a lightweight carrier (8.8 lbs.!) with a hide-away canopy.
 The Aton 1 scored well on crash test reports and was a modest success for Cybex, despite its nearly $300 price tag.
 Detractors didn’t like the skimpy canopy coverage and too-large chest clip, which fitting smaller newborns difficult.
 The Aton 1 should classic symptoms of being a 1.0 version seat (the ones we warn you not to buy)—when the canopy is hidden away, it interferes with the carry handle.
-The Aton 1 was originally $250, but we’ve recently seen it for $190 online.
+The Aton was originally $250, but we’ve recently seen it for online.

-• The Aton M is Cybex’s most recent seat, based off the Aton 2.
+• The Aton M ($179.99) is Cybex’s most recent seat, based off the Aton 2.
 It comes with a larger canopy, linear side impact protection (see photo below right), 11 position height adjustment, and one pound lighter than the 2.
-Priced at $345, it should be in stores by June.

 Whew!
 That’s a confusing model line-up there.
 To add even more confusion, Cybex’s web site also categorizes its infant seats into three general categories by price: Silver (Aton 1), Gold (Aton 2) and Platinum (Aton Q and Cloud Q).
 Why?
 We’re not sure exactly.